bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/apply.md

 But, if you pass an array to `push`, it will actually add that array as a single element, instead of adding the elements individually.
 So you end up with an array inside an array.

-What if that is not what you want? `concat` does have the desired behavior in this case, but it does not append to the _existing_ array—it instead creates and returns a new array.
+What if that is not what you want? `concat` does have the desired behavior in this case, but it does not append to the *existing* array—it instead creates and returns a new array.

-But you wanted to append to the existing array...
-So what now?
+But you wanted to append to the existing array… So what now?
 Write a loop?
 Surely not?

 `apply` to the rescue!